The most important thing in understanding stress in a man

 - Forget to tell him that you are there if he changes his mind

-Asking what you can do to help will make him stop and put some thought into what you can actually do.
+Asking what you can do to help will make him stop and think about what you can actually do.

 Be Patient

 What may come easily to you when helping a female friend deal with a stressful situation may not be so easy when dealing with a man.
-Men and women react to, and deal with stress very differently from each other.
+Men and women react to and deal with stress very differently.
 Be prepared for him not to turn to you as you would him.

 Content source: https://stress.lovetoknow.com/Understanding_a_Stressed_Man